SolutionGuidance/psm/INSTALL.md

 This INSTALL.md file will be continuously improved as we work.
-When it loses the warning at the top, that will mean we expect the PSM to be deployable in WildFly.
+When it loses the warning at the top, that will mean we expect the PSM to be deployable in WildFly for production users.
 We are currently evaluating the additional resources it would take to continue development support for WebSphere deployment.

 If you are using Red Hat Enterprise Linux, it will be easiest for you to run the automated installation script: `rhel-install.sh` in the